matthew-andrews/superstore/README.md

 ## Todo

 Make async API truly asynchronous.
 Probably use a setImmediate polyfill to get performance async flow (ie. without the cost of setTimeout's padding).
+Speak to @george about this.